Contents

 Skylight Cost Aspects.

-Most standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the price.
-If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the system than the next-closest standard option on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the price.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the system than the next-closest requirement alternative on this list.

 Size (Width by Height) Price.